hackoregon/civic/README.md

 ## Hack OR Front-End Starter

 This is a starter kit for Hack Oregon front-end development using React + Redux.
-This repo should help get started and keep the different projects aligned.
+This is a clone of the [Hack Oregon Starter kit](https://github.com/hackoregon/hackoregon-frontend-starter).
 #### Guide
 1. Get [Node 6.5 +](https://nodejs.org) - I recommend using [Node Version Manager](https://github.com/creationix/nvm#install-script):
 2. `git clone https://github.com/hackoregon/team-budget-frontend.git`.